-Where a site is located in a designated Development Permit area, a Development Permit is not required where:
+Where a site is located in a designated development permit area, a development permit is not required where:

-- a. only internal alterations are made to buildings or structures - b. minor renovations involve only partial changes to the exterior of a building, for example: - repairs or repainting of the building exterior or roof - repair or replacement of windows and doors provided their location is not altered - small building additions of 46.5 m (500 sq. ft.) or less - replacement or addition of canopies/awnings.
+- a. only internal alterations are made to buildings or structures b. minor renovations involve only partial changes to the exterior of a building, for example: - repairs or repainting of the building exterior or roof - repair or replacement of windows and doors provided their location is not altered - small building additions of 46.5 m2 (500 sq. ft.) or less - replacement or addition of canopies/awnings.